Welcome to the Coffeemill Cafe

 After making a few posts to reddit asking for some critique on our designs, we got some really valuable feedback on where to push the game next.
 So, here’s a brief list of minor changes to Trader’s Journey:

-• All card text fonts modified AGAIN to mix both the pixelated fonts and serif fonts for a design that is both cohesive in theme, and more accessible.
+• All card text fonts modified to mix both the pixelated fonts and serif fonts for a design that is both cohesive in theme, and more accessible.
 Fonts were also made larger across the board.

 • The game board was slightly modified to include a few unique trade rounds that incentivize different things, like spending or saving coins.
 Boss and final boss card cues have also been implemented.